Frontify/fondue/packages/components/MIGRATING.md

     -   `roundedCorners` is now called `rounded` and is a boolean.

     -   The `width`, `minWidth`, `minHeight` and `maxHeight` props were removed.
 The Flyout container adjusts to the content inside.
-Use a custom component inside if neccessary.
+Use a custom component inside if necessary.

     -   The `strategy`, `unsafe_Zindex` and `role` props were removed to simplify the API.